simonw/datasette/docs/internals.rst

 You can pass additional SQL parameters as a tuple or dictionary.

+The method will block until the operation is completed, and the return value will be the return from calling ``conn.execute(...)`` using the underlying ``sqlite3`` Python library.

-By default queries are considered to be "fire and forget" - they will be added to the queue and executed in a separate thread while your code can continue to do other things.
+If you pass ``block=False`` this behaviour changes to "fire and forget" - queries will be added to the write queue and executed in a separate thread while your code can continue to do other things.
 The method will return a UUID representing the queued task.

-If you pass ``block=True`` this behaviour changes: the method will block until the write operation has completed, and the return value will be the return from calling ``conn.execute(...)`` using the underlying ``sqlite3`` Python library.

 .. _database_execute_write_script:

-await db.execute_write_script(sql, block=False)
+await db.execute_write_script(sql, block=True)
 -----------------------------------------------

 Like ``execute_write()`` but can be used to send multiple SQL statements in a single string separated by semicolons, using the ``sqlite3`` `conn.executescript() <https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.executescript>`__ method.

 .. _database_execute_write_many:

-await db.execute_write_many(sql, params_seq, block=False)
+await db.execute_write_many(sql, params_seq, block=True)
 ---------------------------------------------------------

 Like ``execute_write()`` but uses the ``sqlite3`` `conn.executemany() <https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.executemany>`__ method.
 This will efficiently execute the same SQL statement against each of the parameters in the ``params_seq`` iterator, for example: